This article was first published in the World Trademark Review magazine on 18th February 2021.

-According to Afnic, the French Network Information Centre, there are about 34,000 .FR domain names owned by UK residents.
-Afnic has decided to apply the principle of non-retroactivity of its naming rules.
-It means that UK residents can keep their domain names without updating their address, as they fulfilled the eligibility requirements at the time of registration.
+According to Afnic, there are roughly 34,000 ‘.fr’ domain names owned by UK residents.
+Afnic has decided to apply the principle of non-retroactivity to its naming rules, meaning that UK residents can keep their domain names without updating their address, as they fulfilled the eligibility requirements at the time of registration.
 In light of this, UK residents can also renew their domain names under the same conditions as before and as many times as they wish.

-Regarding the transfer of a.
-FR domain name to a new holder, only if the new owner resides in one of the 27 EU member states, Switzerland, Iceland, Norway or Liechtenstein.
+The transfer of a ‘.fr’ domain name to a new owner will only be authorised if the new owner resides in one of the 27 EU member states, Switzerland, Iceland, Norway or Liechtenstein.

-Eurid, the .EU Registry, is the perfect example to show that some Registries decided to apply retroactivity at their own discretion.
-This means that UK residents are not eligible to hold their existing .EU domain name anymore.
+The EU Registry(Eurid) has decided to apply retroactivity at its own discretion.
+This means that UK residents are no longer eligible to own their existing ‘.eu’ domain names.

-Now that the transition period ended, all UK residents who are not Union citizens are no longer eligible to hold a .EU domain name.
+Now that the transition period has ended, all UK residents that are not EU citizens are no longer eligible to own a ‘.eu’ domain name.
 This applies to new registrations as well as existing ones.
-For individuals or entities no longer compliant, Eurid have suspended all domain names until 31st March 2021.
-After this date, if a domain holder is still in breach of the rules, the domain will go into a “withdrawn” status and become available to the general public from 1st January 2022.
+For entities that are no longer compliant, Eurid has suspended all domain names until 31 March 2021.
+If the domain owner is still in breach of the rules after this date, the domain will assume a withdrawn status and become available to the general public from 1 January 2022.

 Senior Legal Advisor